epccs/MacGyver/Hardware/README.md

 ## Overview

 This board allows a Raspberry Pi serial hardware port (or [adaptor] board) to interface with a multi-drop.
-A local AVR128DA28 is on the multi-drop.
-Programing is done through the serial interface when a target (e.g., the local AVR128DA28) is is set by the manager for UPDI mode (the preferred method for all new AVRs).
+A local AVR128DA28 is on the multi-drop for applications.
+Programing is done through the serial interface when a target (e.g., the local AVR128DA28) is set by the manager (AVR128DB32) for UPDI mode.
+An uploaded program is sometimes called firmware; it is binary instructions (16 x 64k) executed at one per clock (with few exceptions).
+The instructions operate on 32 registers and 16k bytes of SRAM, for which the datasheet and related application notes have details.

 [adaptor]: https://github.com/epccs/RPUusb